hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 - how close gene dispersions are from the curve
 - sample size (more samples = less shrinkage)

 **This shrinkage method is particularly important to reduce false positives in the differential expression analysis.** Genes with low dispersion estimates are shrunken towards the curve, and the more accurate, higher shrunken values are output for fitting of the model and differential expression testing.

-Dispersion estimates that are slightly above the curve are also shrunk toward the curve for better dispersion estimation; however, genes with extremely high dispersion values are not due to the likelihood that the gene does not follow the modeling assumptions and has higher variability than others for biological or technical reasons [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)].
+Dispersion estimates that are slightly above the curve are also shrunk toward the curve for better dispersion estimation; however, genes with extremely high dispersion values are not.
+This is due to the likelihood that the gene does not follow the modeling assumptions and has higher variability than others for biological or technical reasons [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)].
 Shrinking the values toward the curve could result in false positives, so these values are not shrunken.
 These genes are shown surrounded by blue circles below.

 <img src="../img/deseq_dispersion2.png" width="600">

 **This is a good plot to examine to ensure your data is a good fit for the DESeq2 model.** You expect your data to generally scatter around the curve, with the dispersion decreasing with increasing mean expression levels.
 If you see a cloud or different shapes, then you might want to explore your data more to see if you have contamination (mitochondrial, etc.) or outlier samples.
+Note how much shrinkage you get across the whole range of means in the `plotDispEsts()` plot for any experiment with low degrees of freedom.

 #### MOV10 DE analysis: exploring the dispersion estimates and assessing model fit